 It’s common practice for both HMOs and PPOs to create a list of pre-approved physicians in your area.
 These doctors have already been vetted by your insurance company.
 All you need to do is find the one that best suits your needs and makes certain they’re taking new patients.

 That’s the simplest route.
 Some insurance companies don’t carry a list of pre-approved physicians.
 They leave it to you to decide.

 Other insurance agencies, leave room for you to choose a doctor who isn’t on their list.
 In either case, you can broaden your search.
 The steps below will help you continue to narrow your search parameters.

 3. Pick Your Location

-When you’re choosing a doctor, don’t forget the importance of geography.
+When you’re choosing a doctor or even a good skin care clinic, don’t forget the importance of geography.
 How long will it take you to drive to your doctor’s office?

 Keep in mind that if you’re ill, a friend or family member might have to drive you.
 The further you are from your physician’s practice, the less likely someone will want to be your chauffeur.

 Also, consider the office’s proximity to other medical facilities you might frequent: